 ...[Oberheide's] work is not a simple reflection of [St. Michael's].
 From it she may get her images, but through her use of them her work reaches out to a more universal humanity and experience.
-In the simple mobility of outport life she has found greatness.
+In the simple nobility of outport life she has found greatness.

 Excerpt from the essay in Gannets and Tidal Pools exhibition publication, organized by Memorial University Art Gallery, 1978.

-Among Oberheide's most important work is the Window series, that has been referred to by Kathleen Walker, a reporter for The Citizen in Ottawa in 1978, "...as slices of light and life in an otherwise dark, brooding world."
-Windows were a significant and constantly evolving element in her work.
+Among Oberheide's most important work is her Window series, which the arts reporter Kathleen Walker referred to “as slices of light and life in an otherwise dark, brooding world” (The Citizen 1978).
+Windows were a significant and constantly evolving element in Oberheide's work.
 They first appeared in graphite drawings, positioned alone in the landscape.
 Then, as Oberheide started to experiment with photolithography, the windows began to reflect the landscape, while also revealing room interiors and people.